GraphicAudioCoder/MicroSuono/docs/GraphManager.md

 - `connections_`: List of all connections between nodes
 - `audioBuffers_`: Stores audio data for each node's output ports
 - `controlValues_`: Stores control data for each node
+- `eventBuffers_`: Stores event queues for each node's ports
 - `sampleRate_`, `blockSize_`: Audio configuration

 ## 1. nodes_